20 Best Cities to Visit on a Cruise to Spain

 16. Valencia

-Valencia is the third-largest city of Spain and a popular cruise destination often included in Mediterranean cruise itineraries.
-The port of Valencia is located around 7 kilometers from the city center, and normally there are shuttle buses provided for cruise ship passengers to take them to the city.
+The port of Valencia is located around 7 km from the city center, and shuttle buses are provided for cruise ship passengers to take them to the city.
 The ride lasts approximately 20-30 minutes, depending on the traffic.
-The shuttle bus usually drops you off at the beginning of the Old Town area, where most of the city’s landmarks are situated.

 Plaza de Ayuntamiento (Town Hall Square) in Valencia